PhysicsCodesLab/TensorContractionsXD.jl/docs/src/indexnotation.md

 small tensor contractions), is that `ncon` is type-unstable, i.e. its return type cannot be inferred by the Julia compiler.

-The full call syntax of the `ncon` method exposed by TensorOperationsXD.jl is
+The full call syntax of the `ncon` method exposed by TensorContractionsXD.jl is
 ```julia
 ncon(tensorlist, indexlist, [conjlist, sym]; order = ..., output = ...)
 ```